 I know what you’re thinking, Lynn: “What does this have to do with my question?”

 Well, if you close credit cards that have zero balances, that affects your credit utilization.
 That’s a fancy way of saying, “compare the amount of debt you owe to the credit you have available.”

 For instance, if you owe $10,000 on your credit cards but have a $100,000 credit limit, that’s better than owing $1,000 — but having only a $1,500 credit limit.

-So if you close credit cards that have no balances, you’re surrendering part of your credit utilization ratio.
+So if you close credit cards that have no balances, even if they are unused credit cards, you’re surrendering part of your credit utilization ratio.
 Since that comprises nearly a third of your score, it’s not a small thing.

 Then there’s length of credit history.
 This measures how long you’ve had your credit cards, on the theory that someone who’s been charging and paying responsibly over time is a good credit risk in the future.

 If you’re closing credit card accounts you’ve had for years, you’re sacrificing part of your length of credit history, which represents 15 percent of your credit score.